By Daria Knupp, Content Marketing Manager

 Some questions to ask a potential venue for safety considerations include:

 - What are your state and local guidelines regarding COVID-19 safety?
+Have they changed with the Omicron variant?

 - Are there additional requirements in the venue, such as proof of vaccine?